webrtc-for-the-curious/webrtc-for-the-curious/content/docs/09-debugging.md

 When packet loss is so high that the decoder is unable to produce an image, or subsequent dependent images like in the case of a fully lost I-frame, all future P-frames will not be decoded.
 The receiver will try to mitigate that by sending a special picture loss indication message ([PLI](../06-media-communication/#full-intra-frame-request-fir-and-picture-loss-indication-pli)).
 Once the sender receives a `PLI`, it will produce a new I-frame to help the receiver's decoder.
 I-frames are normally larger in size than P-frames.
-This increases number of packets that need to be transmitted.
+This increases the number of packets that need to be transmitted.
 Like with NACK messages, the receiver will need to wait for the new I-frame, introducing additional latency.

 Watch for `pliCount` on [webrtc internals page](#webrtc-internals) if it increases - tweak your encoder to produce less packets or enable error resilient mode.